Coahuila Tourist Attractions

 The pools contained in this valley lie within a protected area, but there are in fact some other pools which have been properly fit to welcome visitors in search of a little diving or some space for camping out, or just looking forward to taking a few snapshots of such wonderful natural settings.

-ARTEAGA SIERRA
+ARTEAGA MOUNTAINS

 The refreshing pine and oak forests growing on the mountains that form the Arteaga Sierra, represent the ideal scenery for those wishing to retreat from daily routines and stay in a rustic but comfortable wooden cabana, and even practice some snow skiing over a mountain covered with artificial snow, the only one in Mexico.
 No wonder the Monterreal Forest represents a major tourist attraction for foreigners and for locals residing in areas close to the Arteaga municipality.

-The sierra also offers interesting and challenging terrains ideal for the practice of mountain biking, as well as outlined trails for long hikes, not forgetting the fact that each cabana has its own barbecue so that guests can try many of the local products at the comfort and privacy of their lodge.
+The mountain range also offers interesting and challenging terrains ideal for the practice of mountain biking, as well as outlined trails for long hikes, not forgetting the fact that each cabana has its own barbecue so that guests can try many of the local products at the comfort and privacy of their lodge.

 In addition, the Arteaga Sierra is highly regarded for the splendid views it offers from the various canyons that conforms it, the San Lorenzo Canyon among them.